Brainchip-Inc/akida_examples/doc/user_guide/cnn2snn.rst

 rescaling in two steps:

 #.
-Taking the data to an 8-bit unsigned integer format suitable for the AEE.
+Taking the data to an 8-bit unsigned integer format suitable for Akida
+   architecture.
 Apply this step both for training and inference data.
 #.
 Rescaling the 8-bit values to some unit or zero centered range suitable for
    CNN training, as above.
 This step should only be applied for the CNN training.
    Also, remember to provide those scaling coefficients when converting the